-We will be driving to the Seattle aiport early on Sunday, March 12th (we might go the nigh before if needed and stay at a hotel).
+We will be driving to the Seattle airport early on Sunday, March 24th.
 We will fly from Seattle to San Diego via Alaska Airlines.
-Youth With a Mission will meet us at the aiport and transportation will be provided for the drive to Vincente Guerrero.
-On our return we will stay 2 night in San Diego (hotel).
+Youth With a Mission will meet us at the airport and transportation will be provided for the drive to Vincente Guerrero.
+On our return we will stay 1 night in San Diego (hotel).

 Passports are required and need to be valid for 6 month from our return day, March 21, 2023.
 If you do not have a passport, please begin the process immediately.
 Parents will need to sign a release form that is notarized.
-We have arranged an information evening with a Notary is present on Monday, February 27.
-The cost of notarization is in addition to the price of the Mexico Mission.
+Please keep your passport on your body.
+DO NOT pack it in your checked luggage.

-Air fare, YWAM costs, house build, food while in Mexico, transportation in San Diego, Zoo tickets, Hotel in San Diego, meals in San Diego (March 19: Dinner, March 20: Breakfast/Dinner, March 21: Breakfast)
+Air fare, YWAM costs, house build, food while in Mexico, transportation in San Diego, Hotel in San Diego, meals in San Diego

-Participants Cost: Meals at airport, lunch on March 20, snacks and treats, luggage cost to and from, meals on April 1.
+Participants Cost: Meals at airport, lunch on March 24, snacks and treats, luggage cost to and from, meals on April 1.

 The people we will minister to dress very conservatively.
 Bring very simple and plain clothes.

 Please note – if you want to do laundry, it will need to be done by hand.

 There are no vaccines required for the trips to Mexico but we suggest you check with your health clinic and that you have a current Tetanus shot.

 Q. What are the requirements to enter the United States for children under the age of 18 who can't be vaccinated?

 A: Children under 18 years of age are excepted from the vaccination requirement at land and ferry POEs.